Hisham1404/googleadk-AI-tutor/README.md

 Physics: "What is the gravitational constant?"
 Chemistry: "What are the properties of Hydrogen?"
 News: "What are the latest AI developments?"
-Multi-agent: "If light travels at c, how long to reach Alpha Centauri?"
 ```

 ### Frontend Features